Research Facilities and Special Programs

 Research and Research Facilities

 Florida State University has made major investments in faculty and infrastructure in the area of materials science and engineering.
-The High Performance Materials Institute (HPMI), located in the new Materials Research Building, specializes in the synthesis and characterization of composite materials containing carbon nanotubes.
-These light weight but very strong materials have broad applications in transportation, armor, and energy.
-Associated with the NHMFL is the Applied Superconductivity Center (ASC).
-Researchers at the ASC study high temperature superconducting materials which can be used in magnet construction, motors, and energy storage or transmission devices.
-Other materials efforts of note take place in the departments of Chemistry and Biochemistry, Physics, and Scientific Computing, as well as in units of the College of Engineering.
-The University has a major faculty hiring initiative underway in the area of Energy and Materials focusing on scientists and engineers who work on materials for energy production, conversion, storage and utilization.
+The High Performance Materials Institute (HPMI), located in the Materials Research Building, specializes in the synthesis and characterization of composite materials containing carbon nanotubes.
+These light weight but strong materials have broad applications in transportation, armor, and energy.

-The Center for Advanced Power Systems is a multidisciplinary research center organized to perform basic and applied research to advance the field of power systems technology.
-The research focuses on electric power systems modeling and simulation, power electronics and machines, control systems, thermal management, high temperature superconductor characterization, and electrical insulation research.
+The Center for Advanced Power Systems (CAPS) performs basic and applied research to improve power systems technology focusing on electric power systems modeling and simulation, power electronics and machines, control systems, thermal management, high temperature superconductor characterization, and electrical insulation research.
 Development of cutting-edge technologies and a technology-savvy workforce in a broad range of aerospace and propulsion disciplines is the focus of the Florida Center for Advanced Aero-Propulsion (FCAAP).
 FCAAP is a Center of Excellence led by Florida State University with the University of Central Florida, the University of Florida, and Embry-Riddle Aeronautical University as partners.
-FCAAP is housed in the newly constructed Aero-Propulsion, Mechatronics and Energy (AME) Center.
-The AME center contains a variety of unique instruments and facilities including wind tunnels and specialized device fabrication space.
+FCAAP is housed in the newly constructed Aero-Propulsion, Mechatronics and Energy (AME) Building.
+The AME building contains a variety of unique instruments and facilities including wind tunnels and specialized device fabrication space.

 The Program in Nuclear Research is highly ranked nationally, with emphasis on nuclear structure physics, nuclear astrophysics, radioactive beam studies, studies of nuclear reaction mechanisms using polarized Li beams, accelerator-based atomic physics, electron scattering, hadronic nuclear physics, and relativistic heavy ion reactions.
 A large part of the program in experimental nuclear physics uses Florida State University's Superconducting Linear Accelerator Facility, which ran its first experiment in 1987.
 The facility consists of a Super-FN tandem Van de Graaff electrostatic accelerator that injects into a heavy-ion superconducting linear accelerator.
 The facility utilizes state of the art instrumentation, provides forefront nuclear research capability, and is unique in the southeast.